gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.CustomForm.md

 > **should\_notify**: `boolean`

-- Denotes if new response submission for the form should be notified to the assignees
+- If new response submission for the form should be notified to the assignees.

 ***